How To Wire Money in 6 Easy Steps

 - More expensive than other payment transfer methods

 Services like Western Union aren’t your only option for wire transfers.
 Banks complete them, too.
-Here are the details for both methods:
+Here are the details on how to wire money:

 - Bank-to-bank transfers: With a bank-to-bank transfer, you send the money from your bank to another bank.
 To complete this type of transfer, you can visit the bank in person, or some banks will allow you to complete the wire transfer online.
 Information, such as your bank account information, the recipient’s bank account number and the receiving bank’s wire transfer routing number, will be required.